adaltas/node-shell/doc/config/commands.md

 * `options` (object|array)
   Defined the expected command parameters.
 Support object and array notation.
 If defined as an object, keys correspond to the "name" properties.
 If defined as an array, the "name" property is required.
+* `main` (object|string)
+  What is left once the option and the commands have been extracted.

 ## Multi-level commands